Pishgu: Universal Path Prediction Network Architecture for Real-time Cyber-physical Edge Systems: Introduction

 In summary, this paper has the following contributions:

-\begin{itemize} \item We introduce Pishgu; a domain-agnostic path predictor with a novel formulation based on the graph isomorphism network and attention mechanism for a wide range of applications that demand robust, accurate, and lightweight path prediction across different subjects and views.
+\begin{itemize} \item We introduce Pishgu, a universal architecture for path prediction with a novel formulation based on the graph isomorphism network and attention mechanism for a wide range of CPS applications that demand robust, accurate, and lightweight path prediction across different subjects and views.

-\item We provide a comprehensive domain analysis across the major datasets and domains in vehicle and pedestrian path prediction to better understand the variations in Pishgu's accuracy with respect to the richness and characteristics of datasets within each domain.
+\item We provide an exhaustive domain analysis across the major datasets and domains in the vehicle and pedestrian path prediction to better understand the variations in Pishgu's accuracy with respect to the richness and characteristics of datasets within each domain.

-\item We provide a comprehensive evaluation of Pishgu across multiple domains, with respect to each domain's characteristics, and demonstrate Pishgu's SotA accuracies in two major domains: (1) Pedestrian high-angle view, (2) Vehicles bird's-eye view.
+\item We comprehensively evaluate Pishgu across multiple domains, with respect to each domain's characteristics, and demonstrate Pishgu's SotA accuracy in two major domains: (1) Vehicle bird's-eye view, and (2) Pedestrian high-angle view.

-\item To verify Pishgu's suitability for real-time applications, we report the latency and throughput on the Nvidia Carmel and ARM Cortex-A57 processors; two low-power embedded processors commonly used in real-world systems. \end{itemize}
+\item To verify Pishgu's suitability for real-time CPS applications, we report the latency and throughput on NVIDIA Jetson Xavier NX and NVIDIA Jetson Nano, low-power embedded platforms commonly used in real-world edge devices. \end{itemize}

+In the remainder of this paper, Section \ref{sec:RelatedWork} reviews the crucial works done in real-time path prediction with their innovations and limitations.
+Section \ref{sec:pishgu} explains the details of the design of Pishgu and how it is aligned with our goal of introducing a universal architecture for path prediction on CPS edge devices.
+Section \ref{sec:domain} details the challenges and requirements of each domain, and the statistics of datasets used in this manuscript for evaluation.
+Section \ref{sec:Experiments} presents the results of our extensive experiments on selected datasets in multiple domains.
+Section \ref{sec:realtime} demonstrates the performance of Pishgu on multiple embedded platforms suitable for CPS edge applications.
+Finally, Section \ref{sec:conclusion} concludes by highlighting our major contributions and the future direction.